This game has unused graphics.

 This game has a prototype article

-Unfortunately, the game was only released outside of Japan in the Nordic countries, though at least one prototype has been found for the planned US release.
+Unfortunately, the only international release was in the Nordic countries, though at least one prototype has been found for the planned US release.

 To access the music sampler, hold Select and press Start at the title screen.
 It contains every track in the game, with the exception of Evidence of My Life (later named in a separate OST) and an alternate version of Cadbury with slightly different instruments.